sid-146/Cricket_Data_Analysis/README.md

 specialist bowlers: Who specialize in bowling only

 ### Add on maybe :

-    Fielder concept
+    Create some dimension tables for batter and bowler or maybe a team?

+    generic function self made to unnest any level of json Fielder concept
     The data was ready made (json)
     Try Scrapping